Synonym(s):

 Woody, evergreen shrub to 3 metres high with erect sparsely branched stems.
 Long tubular yellow flowers.
 Fruit is a capsule, produces many seeds that are dispersed by wind and water.

 Ecological Threat: Drought resistant, tolerant of a wide range of environmental conditions.
-Outcompetes native vegetation often forming monospecific stands and is toxic to livestock.
+Outcompetes native vegetation often forming monospecific stands.
+Fatalities have been reported in humans, livestock and other animals ingesting N. glauca.

-Biology & Spread: Tree tobacco is a prolific seed producer with seed set close to 100%.
+Biology & Spread: Tree tobacco is a prolific seed producer creating 10,000-1,000,000 seeds/year and seed set close to 100%.
 Plants are self compatible and are fertilized by moths and hummingbirds.

 History: Introduced as an ornamental as early as 1864 in Hawaii.